matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

   implementation **must** be shown to prove that it works well in practice.
 A link to the implementation should be included in the PR description.
 In addition, any significant unforeseen changes to the original idea found during this process will warrant another MSC.
+Any minor, non-fundamental changes are allowed but **must** be documented in the original proposal document.
+This ensures that someone reading a proposal in the future doesn't assume old information wasn't merged into the spec.

   - Please sign off the spec PR as per the `CONTRIBUTING.rst
     <https://github.com/matrix-org/matrix-doc/blob/master/CONTRIBUTING.rst>`_